Im-0xea/ibranching/README.md

 }
  ~~~

-its written in its own input, althought I do provide a bootstrap c file

 ### Initial Build
 ~~~
-(sudo) make bootstrap
+(root) $ make bootstrap
 ~~~

 ### Build with IB installed

 ~~~
-make
+$ make
-make test (transpiles itself a second time with the new version, to ensure that it is functional before bricking your install) (sudo) make install
+$ make test (transpiles itself a second time with the new version, to ensure that it is functional before bricking your install) root $ make install
 ~~~